Slowly moving black holes in khrono-metric model: Introduction

 The khrono-metric model is closely related to the Einstein--aether theory \cite{Jacobson:2000xp,Jacobson:2007veq,Oost:2018tcv}.
 In the latter the preferred frame effects are described by a unit timelike vector $u^\mu$ called aether.
 Imposing on aether the constraint of vanishing curl renders it orthogonal to a spacelike foliation which obeys the khronon dynamics \cite{Jacobson:2013xta,Bhattacharyya:2015uxt}.

 The khrono-metric model admits static spherically symmetric solutions analogous to Schwarzschild black holes \cite{barausse_black_2011,blas_horava_2011}.
 Remarkably, they possess non-trivial causal structure, despite the fact that breaking of Lorentz invariance allows arbitrarily fast signal propagation in the khronon rest-frame \cite{Bhattacharyya:2015gwa}.
 It happens that the leaves of khronon foliation extending to infinity do not penetrate into the inner region of the black hole, implying that no signal, no matter how fast, can escape from this region to infinity.
 The boundary of this region has been called the universal horizon.
 Several studies have demonstrated formation of such black holes in spherical collapse \cite{Saravani:2013kva,Bhattacharyya:2015uxt,Bhattacharjee:2018nus,Franchini:2021bpt}.
+Rotating black hole solutions in the khrono-metric and Einstein-aether models have also been obtained: analytically in the limit of slow rotation \cite{Barausse:2012qh,Barausse:2015frm}, and numerically for general spin \cite{Adam:2021vsk}.